-More on CLL and green tea extract- Author and alternative cancer advocate Ralph Moss, PhD, reviewed a study in his newsletter, Cancer Decisions.
+More details on this study- Author and alternative cancer advocate Ralph Moss, PhD, reviewed a study in his newsletter, Cancer Decisions.
 According to Dr. Moss, 33 patients were treated with varying dosages of EGCG.
 The doses ranged from 400 mg up to 2,000 mg, twice a day.
 After just one month of treatment, one patient experienced a partial remission.
 A third of the patients experienced more than a 20 percent decrease in the number of lymphocytes in their blood.
 And 11 out of 12 patients that previously had visibly swollen lymph nodes experienced a reduction of at least 50 percent in the size of these nodes.
-Although the standardized form of EGCG that was used in the study is not available on the market there are several reputable companies that produce EGCG as a supplement.

-The next study involved patients who began drinking green tea on their own and the observations that were made by doctors – This study is based on several patients who became aware of the effectiveness of green tea for leukemic conditions and began to use it on as a side treatments.
-One example, “This patient was categorized as having stage IV disease and observation was recommended.
+The next study involved patients who began drinking green tea on their own and the observations that were made by doctors – The next study is based on several patients who became aware of the effectiveness of green tea for leukemic conditions and began to using it as a complementary treatment.
+You can read more about the study here.
+One person’s experience: “This patient was categorized as having stage IV disease and observation was recommended.
 Follow-up CT scans in November 2003 (8 months after diagnosis) and May 2004 (14 months after diagnosis) demonstrated measurable progression of lymphadenopathy in the left axilla (largest node 3.0 cm× 2.3 cm) and mesentery (∼2.7 cm× 1.2 cm).
 The patient remained asymptomatic and continued observation was recommended.
-After hearing reports regarding the in vitro effects of green tea extract on CLL B-cells, the patient began drinking a cup of green tea each day (prepared with two tea bags) starting August 2004 (17 months after diagnosis).
+After hearing reports regarding the in vitro effects of green tea extract on CLL B-cells, the patient began drinking a cup of green tea each day that was prepared with two tea bags starting August 2004 (which was 17 months after diagnosis).
 Follow-up CT scans in November 2004 (20 months after diagnosis) and June 2005 (27 months after diagnosis) demonstrated a 50% decrease in the sum of the products of the six largest lymph node areas consistent with a PR according to the International Working Group criteria for non-Hodgkins lymphoma.
-She continues to do well drinking green tea daily 27 months after diagnosis and has not required any conventional therapy.”
-Read about four patients who employed green tea on their own to treat and stabilize their leukemic conditions without the need for further conventional intervention.
+The patient continues to do well drinking green tea daily 27 months after diagnosis and has not required any conventional therapy.”
+Read about four more patients from the study who employed green tea on their own to treat and stabilize their leukemic conditions without the need for further conventional intervention.

-Two studies on green tea extract and prostate cancer– Asian cultures have promoted the many health benefits of green tea for thousands of years.
-In the last decade, hundreds of studies now confirm that you should be drinking a few cups of green tea every day.
-And two recent studies show that it provides particularly powerful prostate protection.
+Two studies on green tea extract for prostate cancer– Asian cultures have promoted the many health benefits of green tea for thousands of years.
+In the last decade, hundreds of studies confirm that one can benefit from drinking a few cups of green tea every day.
+Two recent studies demonstrate that it provides powerful prostate protection.

 Just one teaspoon of Matcha Tea is equivalent to drinking ten cups of regular green tea.
 Most green tea only has .42mg of EGCG per gram, but Matcha Tea has 57.4mg per gram.
 Matcha is available in a Powder form which means that your body can easily absorb all of its nutrients.
 It is important to always look for organic.